NFL at 100: Eagles upset Patriots, give Philly a special win

 PHILADELPHIA (AP)Rookie running back Corey Clement took the snap out of shotgun formation, rolled to his left and pitched the ball to third-string tight end Trey Burton, who caught it coming off the end, ran a few steps and floated a pass to backup quarterback Nick Foles in the end zone for a touchdown.

-Facing the mighty New England Patriots on the NFL’s biggest stage, Philadelphia Eagles coach Doug Pederson’s decision to try a trick play – the ”Philly Special ” – on a fourth down late in the first half of Super Bowl 52 will be remembered as one of the gutsiest calls in sports history.
+Facing the mighty New England Patriots on the NFL’s biggest stage, Philadelphia Eagles coach Doug Pederson made a decision to try a trick play – the ”Philly Special ” – on a fourth down late in the first half of Super Bowl 52 that will be remembered as one of the gutsiest calls in sports history.

 Pederson had already earned a reputation in just two seasons as head coach for being aggressive and he had a knack for going for it on fourth down.
 He knew he had to stay true to form to have a chance against Bill Belichick, Tom Brady and the Patriots.